AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 ### Egg timer

-Set a maximum time limit before votes are revealed.
+Set a maximum time limit before votes are revealed and/or a reminder is given